Chipdelmal/MoNeT/docs/LandscapeAggregation.md

 Provided that there are noticeable differences between the predictions on the initial exploratory experiment, we can start looking at the following tasks:

-- Sweeping through the aggregation levels and simulating homing drives upon them
-- Finding/coding a more efficient clustering algorithm
 - Looking for an information metric that provides useful information
 - Extending to grids
 - Extending to irregular landscapes